2D inverse problem with a Foliation Condition: Introduction

+In this paper, we consider the local geodesic ray transform with weights in dimension 2. `Local' means that the geodesic segment we integrate over lies in $O_p$ and has endpoints on $\partial X$, see Section \ref{sec_defn_transform} for the more detailed definition.
+We show that we can recover the restriction of the function $f$ to $O_p$, which amounts to the injectivity of $I_\varrho$, by proving an estimate which uses the Sobolev norm of $I_\varrho f$ (viewed as a function on the projective sphere bundle $PSX$) to control the Sobolev norm of $f$.
+In addition, this estimate is stable under small perturbations of the metric $g$.

+This problem is resolved by Uhlmann and Vasy \cite{uhlmann2016inverse} in dimension $\geq 3$ under convexity assumption.
+Using the same framework, Paternain et al. \cite{paternain2019geodesic} extended this result to the case with matrix weights.
+The injectivity of the global Radon transform with positive real analytic weights is shown by Boman and Quinto \cite{boman1993support}, which implies the local injectivity since their result does not require smoothness of the transformed function and we can extend by 0 and apply the global result.

+For the two dimensional case, Pestov and Uhlmann \cite{pestov2005two} showed boundary rigidity in the two dimensional compact simple case.
+In fact, they showed that the scattering relation determines the Dirichlet-to-Neumann map.
+By this and the result in \cite{lassas2001determining}, we know two metrics in the boundary rigidity problem can only differ by a conformal factor.
+Combining this with the result of Mukhometov \cite{mukhometov1981problem}, which generalized the result in \cite{mukhometov19772Dreconstruction}, we know that this conformal factor is 1, proving the boundary rigidity result.

-In general, the transformation is not locally injective in the 2-dimensional case with density \cite{boman2011local}.
-On the other hand, the injectivity holds under certain restrictions on the function or geometric structure.
-Here the additional condition we impose is that there exists a convex foliation of the manifold $X$ as in \cite{uhlmann2016inverse} and the function is adapted to it.
+Boman proved \cite{boman1993example}\cite{boman2011local} that without the assumption that the weights are analytic, the Radon transform is not locally injective in the 2-dimensional case by constructing non-zero functions and weights with vanishing Radon transform.
+On the other hand, the injectivity is expected to hold under certain restrictions on the function and the geometric structure.
+Here the additional condition we impose is the convexity of $\partial X$ as in \cite{uhlmann2016inverse} and the function is adapted to it in the sense we define below.
 Roughly speaking, this means that the direction that the function changes is conormal to the layer structure of the manifold.
 In the real world application, this can be interpreted as the situation where the data is sensitive to depth but not the position along layers.
+For more results on injectivity of geodesic ray transforms and stability estimates, see \cite[Chapter~4]{paternain2022geometric}.